 Martial Arts: Boxing, Judo, Taekwondo, and Wrestling

-The art of self defense has always been a part of the Olympics and for the most part, you don't need to purchase any fancy gear or equipment to get into this.
+The art of self defense has always been a part of the SEA games and for the most part, you don't need to purchase any fancy gear or equipment to get into this.
 You do need sparring partners and a teacher, however.
 Luckily, most martial arts centers offer a free trial period where you can learn basic skills for free.

 Judo and wrestling require classes and sparring buddies since all the moves are dependent on the other fighter.
 Grapples and throws are impossible to practice alone.
 However, some part of taekwondo and boxing can be practiced solo.